-Salmon Bay $(50^{\circ}23'N, 125^{\circ}57'W)$ , the estuary of Salmon River, is filled with drying mud flats that are steep-to along their outer edge.
+Salmon Bay (50°23'N, 125°57'W), the estuary of Salmon River, is filled with drying mud flats that are steep-to along their outer edge.
 Graveyard Point is on the east side of the entrance to the bay.
 Small craft frequently use the estuary.
+The river is of considerable size and flows through a valley that separates Prince of Wales Range from Newcastle Ridge.